 If you are on claim with Principal and you are interested in engaging Principal in settlement negotiations, you should think carefully before approaching them.
 It is possible to approach Principal too early and cause them to become suspicious of your inquiry.
 If you have been on claim less than two years it is highly unlikely that Principal would consider buying out your policy.
 What’s more, your inquiry could lead Principal to investigate why you wish to settle your claim.
 They may think you are planning on returning to work and so have improved and no longer disabled.
 This could in turn trigger a medical review where Principal decides to investigate your most recent medical records.
 They may even decide to perform surveillance to see if your activities are consistent with the information they have been provided via claim forms and attending physician statements.
 They may suspect you are working.

 You may have an interest to try to work in a less demanding occupation that accommodates your disabling conditions.
 If you have a private disability policy with an own occupation definition of disability this may be possible without any problems.
 However, careful steps should be taken before making the decision to work while on disability.

 It is always a good idea to consult with experienced professionals before making any major decisions like ending your disability claim.
-If you do decide to seek legal help, be sure to find lawyers who are experienced handing disability claims with Principal.
-The DI Lawyer has years of experience handing Principal Financial disability claims at every stage of the process including buyouts and settlements.
-The DI Lawyer now focuses exclusively on handling buyouts.
+If you do decide to seek legal help, be sure to find lawyers who are experienced handling disability claims with Principal.
+Victor Peña Law PLLC has years of experience handing Principal Financial disability claims at every stage of the process including buyouts and settlements.
+Victor Peña Law PLLC now focuses exclusively on handling buyouts.